Libertarian & Republican, Big Tech, Big Gov, Big Pharma & COVID | Liberty Lockdown's Clint | OAP #12

 Well, I agree with you.

-I think that we could have we really could have solved all these problems, but there's all sorts of conflicts of interest involved.
+I think that we could have, we really could have solved all these problems, but there's all sorts of conflicts of interest involved.

-Like if there are if there are working therapeutics, it's hard to get emergency use cases for vaccines, right?
+Like if there are, if there are working therapeutics, it's hard to get emergency use cases for vaccines, right?

-And so that's exactly why it happened.
+And so that's exactly what happened.

-Yeah, and it's it's a nightmare.
+And it's a nightmare.

-So, like I don't I don't necessarily think that the Democrats cheated and that they filled out fraudulent or fake ballots.
+So like, I don't, I don't necessarily think that the Democrats cheated and that they filled out fraudulent or fake ballots.

-But they definitely changed election Rules mailed out ballots that they don't usually mail out and selectively harvested those ballots, right?
+But they definitely changed election rules, mailed out ballots that they don't usually mail out, and selectively harvested those ballots, right?

 And so I don't think they cheated, but I think it was cheap the way they won.